kli2013/FFmpegLiteGUI/docs/transcode_en.md

 - **Keep audio** (default on).
 - **Extract audio only** — output audio only; container switches to an audio format (`mp3`, `aac`, `m4a`, `flac`, `opus`, `wav`, `ac3`).
 Auto-checks "keep audio"; unchecking restores the previous state.
 - **Output container** — audio wrapper format.
+- **Audio tracks (how to treat a multi-track source, new 2026-09)** — `First track only` / `All · re-encode same params` / `All · keep as-is`.
+No difference for a single-track source.
+  - `First track only` (default, matches the old behaviour): keeps the 1st audio track, drops the rest.
+When the source has several tracks, **enqueue precheck raises a yellow warning** so you don't lose a bilingual/commentary track by accident.
+  - `All · re-encode same params`: keeps every source track and **re-encodes them all** with this page's codec / filter settings.
+  - `All · keep as-is`: every source track goes through `-c:a copy`, **ignoring the audio filters on this page** (max fidelity, but no bitrate / volume / filter changes).

 **Encode params**
 - Encoder: `copy`, `aac`, `libmp3lame`, `opus`, `ac3`, `flac`, `alac`, `pcm_s16le`…